DworkinLab/episodicSequenceData/Novalign_pipeline.md

 ### Picard Sort

-Need to sord with Picard to mark and remove duplicates
+Need to sord with Picard to mark and remove duplicates (needs to be sorted with Picard in order for downstream analysis)

 Need a directory for outputs, and a temporary directory for space allocation
 ```